webiik/webiik/README.md

 \* with optional predefined services (incl.
 Twig and PHPMailer), \** with Twig

-LLOC = logical lines of code incl. vendor folder.
+LLOC = logical lines of code incl. vendor folder excl. tests.
 Benchmark was performed by `./hey -n 200 -c 50`.
 All measurements were performed on a fresh installation of each framework.
 Each framework was set to production mode.
 Development dependencies were not installed.

 Documentation
 -------------